 The Steve Neal Reading Room is located on the first floor of the Abraham Lincoln Presidential Library.
-It serves as the main reading room for the Printed Materials Collection and is the location of the Reference Desk.
+It serves as the main reading room for all the library's collections and is the location of the Reference Desk.

 Selected materials from the Printed Materials Collection and basic Lincoln reference books are readily accessible on shelves in the Reading Room.
 Library users will find Illinois county histories, biographical dictionaries, volumes of cemetery inscriptions, and indexes to records of marriage, wills, naturalization, and other research and reference materials.
 There are general reference materials on the Civil War, Revolutionary War, genealogy, and the Illinois Daughters of the American Revolution, as well as selected histories of other states.
 However, the vast majority of books are shelved in climate-controlled closed stacks on the lower level.

-The following databases are available in the Reading Room: Ancestry Library Edition, Heritage Quest, HarpWeek, Sanborn Maps, Historical Chicago Tribune, America: History and Life.
+The following databases are available in the Reading Room: Ancestry Library Edition, Fold 3, Genealogy Bank, Newsbank, Heritage Quest, HarpWeek, Sanborn Maps, Historical Chicago Tribune, Historical State-Journal Register, JSTOR, and America: History and Life.

 The Library's Main Reading Room was named in honor of the late Steve Neal, the